Dawidemm/iss-position-prediction/README.md

 ### - generate_dataset.py

-This script utilizes the `GenerateDataset` class from the `modules.dataset_generator` module to generate datasets for training, validation, and testing.
+This script utilizes the `GenerateDataset` class from the `modules.dataset_generator` module to generate new datasets for training, validation, and testing.

 #### Usage